Property Tax Protection Program

 Cameron County ARB Decisions with a Reduction

 While it is certainly a harder road to get a reduction through the ARB, it is often worth it.
-A total of 1,073 appeals resulted in a reduction in 2023, down from the record tally of 1,492 in 2022.
-Single family homes contributed 487 victories, while commercial properties added 586 to the final sum.
+A total of 1,391 appeals resulted in a reduction in 2024, the second-most ever recorded in the county.
+Single family homes contributed a record of 836 victories, while commercial properties added 555 to the final sum.
 Commercial properties tend to see success come in waves, with a pattern of highs and down years.
 This pattern has been consistent for a decade.

 Percent That Resulted in A ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.